fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_webfilter_profile.html.markdown

 * `domain_controller` - Domain for which to verify received credentials against.
 * `inspection_entries` - Inspection-Entries.
 The structure of `inspection_entries` block is documented below.
+* `ldap` - LDAP server for which to verify received credentials against.
 * `max_body_len` - Maximum size of a POST body to check for credentials.
 * `status` - Toggle AntiPhishing functionality.
 Valid values: `disable`, `enable`.